axismaps/axis-jekyll/_posts/2009-01-15-map-evolution.markdown

     Hi kuesta,
     The map was designed in Adobe Illustrator, and the movie was produced with iMovie.
 - id: 14863
-  author: Map Evolution 2 | Axis Maps Blog
+  writer: Map Evolution 2 | Axis Maps Blog
   author_email: ''
   author_url: http://www.axismaps.com/blog/2010/09/map-evolution-2/
   date: '2010-09-09 10:47:49 +0100'